Discriminative Feature Attributions: Bridging Post Hoc Explainability and Inherent Interpretability: Additional Implementation and Computation Details

 \section{Additional Implementation and Computation Details}

 Models were trained on the original train/test split given by \url{https://github.com/jayaneetha/colorized-MNIST} for Hard MNIST and \cite{kermany2018labeled} for the Chest X-ray dataset and with a random 80/20 split for CelebA.
 Baseline models were trained with Adam for 10 epochs with learning rate $1e-4$ and batch size 256.
 All hyperparameters are included in the code for this paper.
-We learn our masks with SGD (lr=$300$, batch size = $128$ and our verifiable models with Adam (lr=$1e-4$, batch size = $128$).
+The model distillation and data distillation terms are weighted with $\lambda_1 = \lambda_2 = 1$.
+We learn our masks with SGD (lr=$300$, batch size = $128$) and our robust models with Adam (lr=$1e-4$, batch size = $128$).
 We ran all experiments on a single A100 80 GB GPU with 32 GB memory.